Elias Abu Shabaki: Nidaa al-Qalb and Ila al-Abad

 Published in 1942 by Dar al-Makshouf, Nidaa al-Qalb (The Call of the Heart) is a collection of love poems.
-In this volume, Elias placed aside his view of Woman as an evil snare and extolled chaste love, in a striking contrast with the harsh judgement and hedonistic pursuits expressed in Afai al-firdaws.
+In this volume, Elias placed aside his view of woman as an evil snare and extolled chaste love, in a striking contrast with the harsh judgment and hedonistic pursuits expressed in Afai al-firdaws.
 In the poem The Cup, Abu Shabaki, having recovered peace and his faith in love, accepts his predicament as a poet who is unappreciated by his society.

-Ila al-Abad (To Eternity) was the last of Abu Shabaki's works published during his lifetime, the anthology confirmed Elias' return to peace that was evidenced in The Call of the Heart.
-The crude sensuality of his earlier works are totally replaced with more refined and mystical dimensions of love that are further emphasized in this book which was also issued by Dar al-Makshouf in 1944.
+Ila al-Abad (To Eternity) was the last of Abu Shabaki's works published during his lifetime; the anthology confirmed Elias' return to peace that was evidenced in The Call of the Heart.
+The crude sensuality of his earlier works are totally replaced with more refined and mystical dimensions of love that are further emphasized in this book, which was also issued by Dar al-Makshouf in 1944.

 Legacy

 Elias is considered a cornerstone in modern Arabic poetry in Lebanon and one of the greatest Arab poets; he is also one of the leading Lebanese figures of Arabic romanticism.
 His revival of the romantic school, long dormant in the Occident, was pursued by a large following of Arab contemporary poets and writers.
 The romantic movement is now outdated in the Middle East but Abu Shabaka's work still attracts young readers who appreciate sentimentality and poetry and have little taste for the socio-political raptness found in the work of modern, politically engaged Arab poets.
 Abou Shabaki's work confirmed the Christian tradition in modern Arabic literature and helped establish the Bible as a literary source in Arabic.
-Later writers and poets benefited from the revival of biblical themes and legends which Abu Shabaki's poetry portrayed.
+Later writers and poets benefited from the revival of biblical themes and legends that Abu Shabaki's poetry portrayed.
 The poet influenced the writings of many of his successors like Badr Shakir al-Sayyab, Nizar Qabbani, Khalil Hawi, Henry Zgheib and Adunis.

 Elias Abu Shabaki Museum

 On 11 June 2008, the Zouk Mikael municipality inaugurated the Elias Abu Shabaki museum in the poet's home.
-Abu Shabaki's mansion in Zouk Mikael was built by his father and uncle, who traded goods between Egypt, Sudan and Lebanon.
-The mansion was designed by an Egyptian architect, built by local stonemasons and its interior walls were decorated by Austrian artists.
+Abu Shabaki's mansion in Zouk Mikael was built by his father and uncle, who traded goods between Egypt, Sudan, and Lebanon.
+The mansion was designed by an Egyptian architect, built by local stonemasons, and its interior walls were decorated by Austrian artists.
 In the later years of his life, Elias had mortgaged his house due to his poor financial condition.
 The municipality appropriated the plot in the 1970s and saved the house and its gardens from being replaced by a residential building.
-The mansion was restored during the next 2 decades and was refurbished with the original furniture and accessories of the poet that were saved by his wife's family; in addition to the furniture, the museum houses a collection of the poet's books, original manuscripts and letters.
+The mansion was restored during the next 2 decades and was refurbished with the original furniture and accessories of the poet that were saved by his wife's family; in addition to the furniture, the museum houses a collection of the poet's books, original manuscripts, and letters.